-Father Martin was selected from a wide group of candidates for his life-long dedication of helping others and through his impassioned work in creating visibility and a platform for greater acceptance of LGBT Catholics by the Catholic Church.
-Father Martin has called for a greater dialogue and understanding between the LGBT community and the institutional church.
+Father Martin was selected from a wide group of candidates for his life-long dedication of helping others and through his impassioned work in creating visibility and a platform for greater acceptance of LGBTQ Catholics by the Catholic Church.
+Father Martin has called for a greater dialogue and understanding between the LGBTQ community and the institutional church.
 His tireless work over the past 40 years has elevated the importance of this issue to a level previously unseen.

 As described by John Stowe, Bishop of Lexington, KY in Father Martin’s book Building a Bridge (How The Catholic Church and the LGBT Community Can Enter into a Relationship of Respect, Compassion and Sensitivity), “Building a Bridge….describes the ‘culture of encounter’ that Pope Francis frequently espouses.
 In order to construct this bridge, those on each side must presume the goodness and worth of each other and be motivated by the common desire to meet each other on the way.
 With a heart sympathetic to the suffering that LGBT people of faith have experienced and a love for the church, Father Martin describes how this encounter can be a fruitful and liberating journey for those on both sides.”